and1can/dashboard/README.md

 	Requirements.txt may have too many libraries.
 I will figure out the minimum needed for this project and update the requirements.txt

-	Row 2 and Row 3 panels need to be fixed so that the head is on top and the body background color spans the rest of space in panel.
+    Row 2 and Row 3 panels look fine (white space spans entire background on Safari and Mozilla.
+On Chrome it does not work though. . . ).
+Need to make the dashboard render properly on all web browsers.

 	I need to figure out what device sizes that this project is for, so then I can edit the xs, md, and lg sizes for rendering.